Graff pulls Hong Kong IPO, latest victim of weak markets

 "Appetite for new listings is pretty weak generally because of the macro situation," said Eugene Mak, an analyst at brokerage Core Pacific Yamaichi in Hong Kong, adding the Graff IPO did not offer a lot of upside potential.

-Malaysia launched on Thursday the biggest Asian IPO to hit the road so far this year: a $3 billion offer in Felda Global Ventures Holdings Bhd, the world's third-largest palm plantation operator.
-It is preparing for a market debut on June 28.
+The mother of Asian IPOs is about to be formally launched: an offer worth up to $3 billion in Malaysia's Felda Global Ventures Holdings Bhd, the world's third-largest palm plantation operator.
+It is preparing for a market debut at end-June.

-But the Felda IPO is unlikely to suffer the same fate as Graff.
+But the Felda IPO, scheduled to be unveiled later on Thursday, is unlikely to suffer the same fate as Graff.
 Cornerstone investors are taking about two-thirds of the shares, and the Malaysian government is using the sale to deliver a windfall of more the $500 million to tens of thousands of landholders ahead of an expected election.

-"The chance of it being successfully listed is quite high," said Alan Tan, fund manager for Asian equities at Lion Global Investors in Singapore.

-The biggest IPO still in the Asian pipeline is Chinese state-owned insurer PICC Group, which plans to raise up to $6 billion in a Hong Kong-Shanghai dual listing.
-IPOs from Chinese state-owned entities could be less sensitive to market volatility because they tend to be supported by funds of other government companies and by China's sovereign wealth fund.

-Deals from so-called defensive sectors such as utilities or high-dividend companies should also fare better in the current market, though no IPOs are seen as easy sells, bankers said.
+Despite the somber outlook for new offerings, deals from so-called defensive sectors such as utilities or from companies offering high dividend yields should fare better in the current market, though no IPOs are seen as easy sells, bankers said.

 Formula One, whose revenues are underpinned by multi-year contracts, could appeal to defensive-minded investors, although one banker not involved in the IPO noted: "Even so, they would be quite brave to do it."